praveek/launch.en/help/release-notes/2018-release-notes.md

 ### Updates

 * Conditions and exceptions have been combined in the rule builder, because order matters.
 This more accurately reflects how they are treated within the system and at runtime.
-To make an exception, click the **[!UICONTROL Add]** button under Conditions and choose **[!UICONTROL Exception]** from the [!UICONTROL Logic Type] selector.
+To make an exception, select the **[!UICONTROL Add]** button under [!UICONTROL Conditions] and choose **[!UICONTROL Exception]** from the [!UICONTROL Logic Type] selector.
 * If you're using the Managed by [!DNL Adobe] host, older builds will now be cleaned up when new builds are published.
 * There is now an icon next to the property name to indicate property type.